VirendarRawat/VirendarRawat/README.md

 ## 👋 About Me

-I'm an **MCA graduate** with a background in Computer Science and Mathematics, interested in building practical and reliable software.

-My interests span **full-stack development, artificial intelligence, data analytics, software engineering, and cybersecurity**.
+I'm an **MCA graduate** with a background in Computer Science and Mathematics, interested in building practical and reliable software.My interests span **full-stack development, artificial intelligence, software engineering**.

 I'm also exploring **Post-Quantum Cryptography**, particularly lattice-based cryptography and implementation security.
 I enjoy learning by building, experimenting with technologies, and turning ideas into working applications.

 ---